vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

  ::

-   Teamspeak 3 (since version 3.0.8 - Neither priority nor weight is taken into consideration.The client appears to choose an SRV record at random for a connection attempt.[1])
+   Teamspeak 3 (since version 3.0.8 - Neither priority nor weight is taken into consideration.
+The client appears to choose an SRV record at random for a connection attempt.[1])
    Minecraft (since version 1.3.1, _minecraft._tcp)
    CalDAV and CardDAV
    Client SMTP Authorization